puppetlabs/puppet-rfc/pep-2.Iteration/iteration.md

 difficult to type, and there may be encoding issues in users toolchains that makes them drop or misinterpret such characters.

+There is already criticism against having too much special punctuation, and the addition of greek letters the syntax starts to look like "math".

 Discussion about Function Reference
 -----------------------------------